easy to make Hydro dipped ornaments title image

 • if the base of your ornament is too big for the dowel or pencil, add some painter’s tape first to make the dowel or pencil a little thicker.

-How to make Hydro dipped ornaments.
+How to make Hydro Dipped Ornaments.

 1. Remove the metal band and ring that the ornament hangs with and set aside